-- 126. And, when looking at the results of the entire study group as was originally planned in the protocol, Quincy admitted in a published 2016 version of the study that "no statistically significant results were observed over the entire study populations."
-In short, no statistically significant results were observed in the treatment group over the entire study population on any of nine cognitive tasks. - 127.
-That should have been the end of the inquiry and the analysis of the data from the MMS Prevagen did not work for the study group as set forth in the protocol. - 128.
+- 126. What should not be missed is that the MMS study was a negative study as far as Prevagen working as Defendants represent. - 127.
+The clinical trial has a pre-stated protocol that sets forth what hypothesis is being studied and then governs how that it is to be studied and what conclusions can be drawn from the results.
+MMS stated that its purpose was to test the effect of Prevagen on the entire 218-person study group, without regard for their purported cognitive status based on the AD8. - 128.
+And, when looking at the results of the entire study group as was originally planned in the protocol, Quincy admitted in a published 2016 version of the study that "no statistically significant results were observed over the entire study populations."
+In short, no statistically significant results were observed in the treatment group over the entire study population on any of nine cognitive tasks. - 129.
+That should have been the end of the inquiry and the analysis of the data from the MMS Prevagen did not work for the study group as set forth in the protocol. - 130.
 Or to put it simply the MMS study was a negative study that showed that Prevagen does not work as represented.

-Defendants Engaged In and Then Relied On Improper Post hoc Data Mining to Arrive its Their AD8 01-02 Subgroup Analyses As Well as Using AN Improper Statistical Significance Standard
+Defendants Engaged In and Then Relied On Improper Posthoc Data Mining to Arrive At Their AD8 01-02 Subgroup Analyses As Well as Using An Improper Statistical Significance Standard study group is large enough or a subgroup is adequately "powered" such that conclusions about efficacy can be made.
+As without adequate preplanned powering, a post-hoc analysis of a subgroup risks false positives.

-- 129. But more important, this sort of data mining and post-hoc analyses are considered by experts in the field to be wholly improper for purposes of reaching any efficacy conclusions. - 130.
-Some of the reasons for this are that only at the planning stage can it be determined using well-accepted biostatical analyses whether a study group is large enough or a subgroup is adequately "powered" such that conclusions about efficacy can be made.
-As without adequate pre-planned powering, a post hoc analysis of a subgroup risks false positives. - 131.
-If subgroups are also to be studied, different biostatistical analyses must be preplanned and employed for each subgroup. - 132.
+- 131. But more important, this sort of data mining and post-hoc analyses are considered by experts in the field to be wholly improper for purposes of reaching any efficacy conclusions. - 132.
+Some of the reasons for this are that only at the planning state can it be determined using well-accepted biostatical analyses whether a

+- 133. If subgroups are also to be studied, different biostatistical analyses must be pre-planned and employed for each subgroup. - 134.
 The same is true when a study attempts to analyze multiple endpoints.
 Thus, if a study investigates multiple endpoints say two to reach statistical significance the results must be 0.025 twice as stringent than the usual 0.05.
 Or in other words, the analysis must find that its conclusions are correct 97.75 of the time as opposed to being correct 95%.
-The above corrections are called Bonferroni corrections and are employed when more than one endpoint is being studied in a single RCT.19
+The above corrections are called "Bonferroni corrections" and are employed when more than one endpoint is being studied in a single RCT.19 - 135.
+There were so many endpoints studied in the MMS over 30 in some versions and at least 4 in the 2016 study published in Advances that the statistical significance that would be required to be met to make any conclusions about the efficacy of Prevagen for any subgroups would have to be close to 0.00 or to put it in lay persons' terms it would have to be correct 100% of the time.
+Just four endpoints would require a statistical significance level of 0.0125 a statistical level that was not used in the